 Now you sleep through the night or near enough that I can’t remember what it felt like to wake at all hours just to soothe you.

-You cry but for things that I now know the remedies to and the 0800-plunket hotline is no longer a cry for help on our fridge door.
+You cry but for things that I now know the remedies to or most of them.

-I am clued up and more equipped now that you are older and I find myself staring at you now and then at pictures of the baby you once were thinking how did this happen?
+I am clued up and more equipped now that you are older and I find myself staring at you now and look back at pictures of the baby you once were thinking how did this happen?
 When did you get so big?

 But still, we can’t go back.